Katharine Gatty

-Katharine Gatty (11 June 1870 – 1 May 1952) was a nurse, journalist, lecturer and militant suffragette.
-As a prominent member of the Women's Social and Political Union (WSPU), she received from them the Hunger Strike Medal after going on a hunger strike in prison during which she was force-fed.
+Katharine Gatty later Katherine Gillett-Gatty (11 June 1870 – 1 May 1952) was a British nurse, journalist, lecturer and militant suffragette.
+As a prominent member of the Women's Social and Political Union after going on a hunger strike in prison during which she was force-fed.
 In her later years she resided in California in the United States before emigrating to Australia, where she spent her last years.